 - Making what you can’t today - new materials, bionic optimised design, functionally graded structures, embedded systems and system integration.

 GKN Aerospace is applying a range of AM processes right across its portfolio in aeroengines, airframes, special products and services.
-Visit www.gkn.com/additive-manufacturing for information on all these processes.
+Visit our GKN Additive website for more information.

 In focus – wire deposition